GoogleChromeLabs/wpp-research/cli/README.md

 wpt-server-timing --test 221011_AiDcV7_GGM --include-runs
 ```

-### `benchmark-url`
+### `benchmark-server-timing`

 Sends the selected number of requests with a certain concurrency to provided URLs to find out the median response time for each URL.
-It can also track Server-Timing metrics and get median values for each of them.
+It also tracks medians for any Server-Timing metrics present in the response.

 #### Arguments